aimeeu/cheats/k8s-contrib.md

     git commit -a --amend
     git push -f origin <branch-name>
     ```
-1. When all feedback has been addressed, squash commits down to a single commit (k8s project policy); check the number of commits on the PR's Commits tab
+1. When all feedback has been addressed, squash commits down to a single commit (k8s project policy); check the number of commits on the PR's Commits tab and with ```git log```.
+If the number of commits you made is not the same between the two, you've foobarred something.
+Might lead to squash/rebase hell.
     ```bash
     git rebase -i HEAD~<number of commits>
     ```
-    - This might lead to rebase hell.
     - https://git-scm.com/docs/git-rebase